Lundalogik/move-to-go/README.md

 ## Running an import more than once.

-LIME Go will *not* overwrite data on existing organizations.
-This means that if you run an import twice with different data LIME Go will not get the data from the last run.
+Lime Go will *not* overwrite data on existing organizations.
+This means that if you run an import twice with different data Lime Go will not get the data from the last run.

-The reasoning behind this that the import is a way to load an initial state into LIME Go.
+The reasoning behind this that the import is a way to load an initial state into Lime Go.
 It is not a way to build long running integrations.
 We are building a REST API for integrations.

 ## Development of core lib
 It's possible to execute projects without to install move-to-go